 A bank promises to pay on behalf of a customer, but where does the money come from?

-The bank will only issue a letter of credit if the bank is confident that the buyer will pay.
-Some buyers have to pay the bank up front or allow the bank to freeze funds held at the bank.
-Others use a line of credit with the bank, effectively getting a loan from the bank.
+The bank will only issue a letter of credit if the bank is confident that the buyer can pay.
+Some buyers must pay the bank up front or allow the bank to freeze funds held at the bank.
+Others might use a line of credit with the bank, effectively getting a loan from the bank.